Does Poor Posture Cause Pain? How Do Arch Supports Help?

 Just like a building, we need a solid foundation.
 If our foundation flattens, or collapses, the integrity of our building–our body–is compromised.
 We get into trouble, and the trouble starts with poor, or collapsed posture.

-A good pair of arch supports may feel as though you have a boulder under your foot.
+A good, rigid pair of arch supports may feel as though you have a boulder under your foot at first.

-Try to get a pair that actually fits to the shape or your foot.
+Try to get a pair that actually fits to the shape of your arch.
 You want them to put your feet into the arched position they used to have.
 Take time to adjust to them.
-Start with just an hour a day, then 2 hours.
+Start wearing them just an hour a day, then 2 hours.
 Work your way up to wearing them all day.